PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

   }
 }
 ```
-The ´senderFeedbackUrl´ specifies, where the Certificate Distributor expects the feedback of the Certificate Receiver.
+The ´senderFeedbackUrl´ specifies, where the Certificate Provider expects the feedback of the Certificate Consumer.
 The expected value **MUST** be a concrete path to the version 1 dataspace protocol endpoint (as specified in the example above),
-where a data offer for an asset of type cx-taxo:CCMAPI **MUST** be available for the Certificate Receiver.
+where a data offer for an asset of type cx-taxo:CCMAPI **MUST** be available for the Certificate Consumer.

 >**Push header `senderFeedbackUrl` explanation**:
 >This information is intended as a temporary solution to support the unique identification of multiple feedback endpoints across multiple EDCs belonging to one legal entity.